 Our favorite areas in South Africa

-What else should I know before planning a trip to South Africa?
+What to know before going to South Africa?

 - South Africa: Luxury & Private Safaris: The “knock” against safari in South Africa is that you won’t feel as though you’re somewhere truly remote.
 However, this is compensated for by a sense of security and comfort – communications are good and you are never too far from civilization with all the creature comforts and pampering to make you fee like you are on vacation.